dcravenus/recipes/recipes/lentil-loaf.md

 - 1 teaspoon grated carrots
 - 1 cup minced celery

 Mix all ingredients together.
-Spoon into greased 1 1/2-quart casserole.
+Spoon into greased 1 1/2-quart casserole dish.
 Bake at 350° for one hour.

 #### To Cook Lentils

-1 cup dry lentils
+- 1 cup dry lentils
-2 1/2 cups water
+- 2 1/2 cups water

 Rinse lentils.
 Place in saucepan with water.
 Simmer for 30 minutes.

 Yield: about 2 1/2 cups cooked lentils.